ryantd42/NY-Legislative-Git/2023/S2075A-2023/bill.md

   January 18, 2023
   ___________

- Introduced  by  Sen. ADDABBO -- read twice and ordered printed, and when printed to be committed to the Committee on Education
+ Introduced  by  Sens.
+ADDABBO, LIU, PERSAUD, STAVISKY -- read twice and ordered printed, and when printed to be committed to the Committee  on Education  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the education law, in relation to certain  school  holi- days; and to repeal certain provisions of such law relating thereto